Are you planning a trip to The Algarve? If so you should read this list of the top 27 Algarve beaches to explore!

 Just south of the city of Tavira, the island is famous for its secluded beaches.
 Qualified with Blue Flag, the environmental quality of the beaches and the water is excellent.

 There are four beaches on the island of Tavira: Praia da Terra Estreira, Praia do Barril, Praia de Tavira, and Praia do Homem Nu.
 All four beaches are paradisiacal beaches with few visitors, especially in the off-season months.

-The town of Cacela Velha is actually a small village about 20 minutes driving from Tavira.
-Made up of just a small group of white houses with blue doors and windows, your visit is worth for three reasons:
+The town of Cacela Velha is actually a small village about 20-minute drive from Tavira.
+Made up of just a small group of white houses with blue doors and windows, your visit is worth it for three reasons:

 - the city, which despite being small is very beautiful